Challenging claims of "elliptic flow" by comparing azimuth quadrupole and jet-related angular correlations from Au-Au collisions at $\sqrt{s_{NN}} = $ 62 and 200 GeV: Two-dimensional Model Fits

-Centrality measure $N_{part}$ biases the visual presentation to favor the more-central 50\% of the \auau fractional cross section $\sigma / \sigma_0$. $N_{part} = 50$ approximates the 50\% point on $\sigma / \sigma_0$.
-As shown below, interesting changes in jet systematics occur near $N_{part} = 50$~\cite{anomalous} that are effectively concealed by the $N_{part}$ centrality measure.
-The lower half of the fractional cross section provides an essential reference and should be made visually accessible.
-Such access is necessary for proper interpretation of nonjet quadrupole data in relation to jet data.
+As demonstrated below, substantial changes in jet systematics occur near $N_{part} \approx 50$ (deviations from the GLS trend above that point)~\cite{anomalous}.
+The lower half of the fractional cross section provides an essential GLS reference and should remain visually accessible, but the GLS trend for more-peripheral collisions is effectively concealed by the $N_{part}$ centrality measure.
+Proper interpretation of nonjet quadrupole data {\em in relation to jet data} is then compromised.
 Alternative centrality measures include $b/b_0$ (left panel), fractional cross section $\sigma/\sigma_0$ and mean participant path length $\nu$.